openxc/vi-firmware/docs/definitions/mappings.rst

 JSON Format
 ============

-The JSON object is a list of CAN buses (the ``0x102`` is a unique bus address and means it will use the "CAN2" module in the microcontroller, and whatever associated pins on the board), messages in each bus and a list of signals within each message.
+The JSON object is a list of CAN buses (the ``0x101`` is a unique bus address and means it will use the "CAN1" module in the microcontroller and whatever associated pins on the board), messages in each bus and a list of signals within each message.